HPInc/ml-git/docs/mlgit_commands.md

 ml-git clone https://git@github.com/mlgit-repository
 ```

-This command will clone the configuration repository and initialize all necessary configurations for ML-Git to work properly.
-After this command, you can directly use the checkout command for example, without having to initialize each type of entity.
+This command will clone the configuration repository and setup the initial configuration that is necessary for ML-Git to work properly.
+After executing this command, you can directly use the checkout command, for example, without having to initialize each type of entity.
 </details>

 <details markdown="1">